Heat Pump Installation Wisbech

 Air source heat pumps extract heat from the outside air.
 They are less expensive to install than geothermal heat pumps, but their efficiency can be affected by extreme outdoor temperatures.

-Geothermal heat pumps use the ground as their heat exchange medium.
-They are more expensive to install due to the ground loop requirements, but their efficiency remains consistent even in very cold or hot climates.
+Geothermal heat pumps use the ground as their heat source.
+They are more expensive to install due to the underground piping system, but their performance is more reliable even in extreme weather.

 What is a variable-speed heat pump?